 Your next lengths can be hung by aligning them to the original as a guide.
 Continue the process, making sure to wipe off any excess wallpaper paste with a brush.

 The third step of learning how to hang wallpaper is dealing with doors, use the same kind of approach as at the tops and bottoms.
 Let the wallpaper hang over door frames and push it into the corners with your fingers and cut off a sharp join afterwards.

 With light switches first turn off the electricity at the mains and loosen the light switch from the wall.
 What you can do then is hang wallpaper over the switch making sure it is flush.
-Then using your fingers feel where the four corners of the switch are and mark them with a pencil.
-Now using a pencil, you can make a hole in the middle of the corners and then use some scissors cut out the area for the switch making sure this is a little smaller than the actual fitting.
+Then, using your fingers, feel where the four corners of the switch are and mark them with a pencil.
+Now using a pencil, you can make a hole in the middle of the corners and use scissors to cut out the area for the switch making sure this is a little smaller than the actual fitting.